ethaaalpha/multilayer-perceptron/README.md

 The division by m is just there to do some normalization of our result.

 > [!IMPORTANT]
-> This function $LL$ is called LogLoss
+> This function $LL$ is called LogLoss.

 > [!NOTE]
-> Bernoulli distribution
+> Bernoulli distribution.

 If we want to minimize our Log Loss function we can use the **gradient descent** algorithm.
 This involves to calculate the derivative of Log Loss.

 > [!TIP]
-> You should do a linear regression before starting this project
+> You should do a linear regression before starting this project.

 ### Derivated functions